Desvelao/lum/README.md

 lum is a commandline application to developers can use easily some commands of npm/git/luarocks and init new projects.
 Help with developer workflow.

 Allow with one only command:
-- git add && commit & push
+- git add && commit && push
-- git tag and push
+- git tag && push
 - create new folder && npm init && git init
 - create a `lum_run.lua` file with custom scripts to run with `lum run <script_name>`
 - create LICENSE.md file